-MUSIC AND POLITICS – freed the mind of Michael Franti
+MUSIC AND POLITICS – the mind of Michael Franti

 Black Montmartre.
 Words: Ben Osborne

 Noise of Art’s multi-dimensional Black Montmartre project explores the fusion between Black American music and European Street music.
-Here we launch our new literature section, with a chat with with Michael Franti, the San Francisco boy who, inspired by London punk, mashed industrial music into hip hop and jazz…
+Here we chat with with Michael Franti, a San Francisco raised boy who, inspired by UK punk, combined industrial music with hip hop and jazz…

 In the culture of the early Nineties music was often divided between the fiercely tribal followers of hip-hop, house, indie, techno, acid jazz and a multitude of other major and minor cultures.
 Michael Franti’s Disposable Heroes Of Hiphoprisy smashed through all this.
 Fusing a seemingly impossible mix of rap, industrial electronics, jazz and punk attitude, they prefigured a new wave of conscious hip-hop and caustic rave culture, while belonging to neither — or anything else.